HUM-478 / 3 credits

 (ii) what the possibility of a good life in virtual reality teaches us about value (philosophy of value, value theory, ethics), and

-(ii) what role some emotions may play in life-defining moments (philosophy of mind, philosophy of emotions).
+(iii) what role emotions may play in life-defining moments (philosophy of mind, philosophy of emotions).

-During this introductory part of the course, we will also go over grading modalities (writing assignments, discussion chairing, class participation, etc.) and grading criteria.
-The instructor will introduce students to philosophy as a discipline and to the philosophical method specifically.
-For instance, the philosophical emphasis on clarity, concision, and truth will be highlighted by considering Edmund Gettier's famous "Is Justified True Belief Knowledge?"--a three-page paper that fundamentally changed our understanding of knowledge--and Harry Frankfurt's article "On Bullshit".
+During this introductory part of the course, the instructor will also familiarize students with the discipline of philosophy and its method.
+For instance, the philosophical emphasis on clarity, conciseness, and truth will be highlighted by considering Edmund Gettier's famous "Is Justified True Belief Knowledge?" (a three-page paper that fundamentally changed our understanding of knowledge) and Harry Frankfurt's article "On Bullshit".
+We will also go over the grading modalities and grading criteria applicable to philosophy and to this course in particular.

-As suggested above, the overview of the semester's philosophical program will reveal that values and emotions play a crucial role in defining the self and its transformations.
+The overview of the semester's philosophical program will highlight the possibility that values and emotions play a crucial role in shaping the self.
 This result will confront us with two questions: What is value?
 What is an emotion?

 (2) Value